 11.25" swing (Series S) with 1" collet capacity

 13.125" swing (Series M) with 1" collet capacity

 The letters "E" or "U" before the Series letter indicated the type of drive system fitted (see below), whilst numerals after a Series letter showed the bed length.
-The letters "P" or "B" after the bed length told whether the lathe was mounted on a simple but heavy cast-iron pedestal stand, or a full cabinet with integral chip tray and Q indicated the fitment of a "quick-change" (i.e. Norton-type) screwcutting and feeds gearbox in place of changewheels.
+The letters "P" or "B" after the bed length told whether the lathe was mounted on a simple, but heavy cast-iron pedestal stand, or a full cabinet with an integral chip tray while Q indicated the fitment of a "quick-change" (i.e. Norton-type) screwcutting and feeds gearbox in place of changewheels.

-From the early 1950s the entire range of Sheldon lathes was available with not only ordinary types of bench-mounted countershaft (jack-shafts) systems but also on a cabinet stand with three distinctly different types of drive mounted within the base
+From the early 1950s onwards, the entire range of Sheldon lathes was available with not only ordinary types of bench-mounted countershafts (jack-shafts) but also on cabinet stands with three distinctly different types of drive mounted within: